Co-orientable taut foliations in Dehn fillings of pseudo-Anosov mapping tori with co-orientation-reversing monodromy: Introduction

 \end{ep}

-\begin{ep}\rm We give some more examples in $\mathcal{N}$ which are complements of type-III knots in lens spaces, and the obtained CTF filling intervals of them are equal to their maximal NLS filling intervals.
+\begin{ep}\rm In Table \ref{table 2}, we give some more examples in $\mathcal{N}$ which are complements of type-III knots in lens spaces, and the obtained CTF filling intervals of them are equal to their maximal NLS filling intervals.